benny1152/RSA-ElGamal-GNU-Multiprecision/README.md

-# mod
-RSA and ElGamal Encryption/Decryption implemented using the GNU MP library
+## RSA and ElGamal Encryption/Decryption implemented using the GNU MP library

-Coursework as a part of the 3rd year University of Bristol unit Applied Security
+Coursework as a part of the 3rd year University of Bristol unit 'Applied Security'.